mongodb-js/charts-embed-sdk/examples/charts/authenticated-realm/README.md

 ### Optionally, Prepare your Dataset

-If you want to use your Realm app to filter data for each user, (Like we have done in our sample) set up an [Atlas service](https://www.mongodb.com/cloud/atlas) and corresponding [Rules](https://docs.mongodb.com/realm/mongodb/define-roles-and-permissions/) that filter the data as desired.
+If you want to use your App to filter data for each user, (Like we have done in our sample) set up an [Atlas service](https://www.mongodb.com/cloud/atlas) and corresponding [Rules](https://www.mongodb.com/docs/atlas/app-services/mongodb/define-roles-and-permissions/) that filter the data as desired.
 Injected Filters and [Dashboard filtering](https://www.mongodb.com/blog/post/filter-your-dashboards-with-mongodb-charts) are other Charts features one can use to attain similar functionality.

 ## Prepare MongoDB Charts